 _).
 These are automatic labels.

 When Netdata starts, it captures relevant information about the system and converts them into automatically-generated host labels.
-You can use these to logically organize your systems via health entities, exporting metrics, streaming/master status, and more.
+You can use these to logically organize your systems via health entities, exporting metrics, parent-child status, and more.

 They capture the following: